What is the FASEP?

 •Members of the Board of Directors evaluate the application to ensure that the requirements for Fellow Status have been met.

 •New FASEP members are recognized at the next National Meeting.

 •Attend at least one ASEP national meeting every three years.

 •Publish at least one book or article (e.g., research or professional development) every three years.

 •Demonstrate support of ASEP initiatives by serving on various ASEP committees and/or boards.

 How Do I Apply for ASEP Fellow Status?

-• Request two recommendation letters from FASEP members that addresses requirements for FASEP, particularly professional achievements and experience in exercise physiology and service to ASEP.
-Letters should be sent to Dr. Tommy Boone at the ASEP National Office, 5127 McQuade Road, Duluth, MN 55804.
-If you should need additional information, please use the following email:(email@example.com)
+•Request two recommendation letters from FASEP members that address requirements for FASEP, particularly professional achievements and experience in exercise physiology and service to ASEP.
+Letters should be sent to Dr. Tommy Boone at the ASEP Fellow, 104 Taylors Cove, Beaumont, TX 77705.
+If you should need additional information (or have questions, use the following email:(email@example.com)